Your web browser is out of date. Update your browser for more security, speed and the best experience on this site.

 2. Authority vs. Power

-This brings us to what Del Noce regards as the ultimate manifestation of the eclipse of the idea authority: the impossibility to distinguish “authority” from “power.”
+This brings us to what Del Noce regards as the ultimate manifestation of the eclipse of the idea of authority: the impossibility to distinguish “authority” from “power.”
 Indeed, without a genuine experience of authority, what is left is either self-determination or coercion.
-As a result, people will tend to “unmask” all forms authority as concealed exercises of power which use ideological deception, propaganda or psychological manipulation rather than brute physical force.
+As a result, people will tend to “unmask” all forms of authority as concealed exercises of power which use ideological deception, propaganda or psychological manipulation rather than brute physical force.

 The philosophical consequences of the confusion between authority and power are immense.
 Indeed, only from the standpoint of their radical distinction can we speak of metaphysics as distinct from ideology.
 Conversely, if the idea of authority is absorbed into the one of power, it follows that general conceptions of reality are absorbed into ideology, understood as a practical act designed to legitimate, from the standpoint of being, some specific form of power … Accordingly, criticism takes the form of explaining religions and metaphysics (necessarily understood in the plural) in terms of historical factors.
 Therefore, the belief that the concept of authority is reducible to the concept of power coincides with the “Marxian option,” which is openly or silently accepted by a large part of contemporary culture.[6]